 While getting the coals ready you can soak your wood chips in water to cover.

 My setup allows me to leave the grill alone pretty much unattended.
-It is winter and it takes long enough to get the grill to temp.
-Any time you open a grill it looses heat, quickly so no peeking.
-Taking the temperature of the item is the very best way to judge if it is done but approximating the time will give you an idea on how often you want to check your temps.
-I left this alone until about twenty minutes before it was to be done based on weight and time, then I used the temp of the turkey to finish.
-I never looked at it until it was ready to come off the grill due to the BBQ Guru setup I have.
-A system such as this will save lots of time and effort when you smoke a turkey or any other types of meats..
+It is winter therefore it takes long time to get the grill to temp therefor when you open a grill it looses heat, quickly.
+Taking the temperature of the turkey, with a meat thermometer is the best way to judge doneness.
+Approximating the time, to cook the bird by weight, will give you an idea on how often you want to check your temps.
+The first time checking the temp was twenty minutes before it was to be done based on weight and time.
+I never looked at it until it was ready to come off the grill due to the BBQ Guru.
+A system such as the BBQ Guru will save lots of time and effort when you smoke a turkey or any other types of meats.

 Normally I would brine this bird, which is the very best way to assure a moist finished turkey.
-Commercial birds are injected with a brine solution at the producers according to specifications by the buyer.
-If you are stuck for time as I was in this instance a frozen bird will be a better choice than a fresh bird.
+Commercial birds are injected with a brine solution at the producers according to specifications by the buyer, therefore if you are stuck for time a frozen bird will be a better choice than a fresh bird.

 The final product from smoking a turkey comes out moist with a great smoked flavor.
 The meat, as with all smoked meat, will be a little pink near the bone which is normal and as long as you hit your temperature it is cooked through even though,it looks a little under cooked.
 The skin on a baked turkey is a crispy treat that gets picked apart while the bird is resting.